-Perhaps the best way to avoid allergy symptoms is to stay away from allergens in the first place.
+The best way to avoid allergy symptoms is to stay away from allergens in the first place.
 During the spring, keep an eye on Pollen.com, a great resource for local allergy information.
-When the allergy forecast is bad, it may be best to stay indoors, keep windows closed, and utilize your air conditioning unit.
-Install an air filter in your system that is specifically designed to reduce allergens.
+When the allergy forecast is bad, stay indoors, keep your windows closed, and turn on your air conditioner.
+Make sure you’ve changed the filter recently!

-Of course, remaining quarantined in your house for all of spring is not feasible.
-By cleaning regularly, you can reduce the allergens you come in contact with and keep your home allergy-free.
+You don’t want to stay quarantined during what can be the prettiest season of the year.
+Regular cleaning reduces the allergens you come in contact with.
 Always take your shoes off when coming in from outdoors, and vacuum regularly (at least once a week).

 Pollen and mold will cling to your hair, skin, and clothes.
-To avoid spreading the allergens, put your dirty clothes in a closed hamper at night and always take a shower before going to bed.
+To avoid spreading the allergens, put your dirty clothes in a closed hamper at night and shower before going to bed.

 When you first turn your HVAC on after a period of dormancy, the house can be flooded with dust, pollen, mold, and other allergens.
 This stuff accumulates during HVAC’s ‘off season,’ so stay ahead of your allergies by proactively hiring a Newcomb and Company technician to clean your ducts and get your HVAC system ready to keep your home pollen-free when allergy season hits.